duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_4_hw_assembly_db21.md

 Although not necessary, a small (M2.5) wrench might ease some passages.

-Note: both NVIDIA Jetson Nano 2 GB and 4 GB are supported, but the sd-cards must be initialized differently: [](#setup-duckiebot).
+Note: both NVIDIA Jetson Nano 2 GB and 4 GB are supported, but the sd-cards must be initialized differently, as described in [](#setup-duckiebot).

 ### Plastic cover

-Peel the plastic cover from all the chassis parts on both sides.
+Peel the plastic cover from all the chassis parts, on both sides.

 ### Screws, Nuts and Stand-offs

 Verify each connecting part before using them.
 This will prevent undesirable effects (e.g., nylon screws prevent electrical shorts; bigger screws might damage the chassis).

 <div figure-id="fig:db21m-rev1-parts-indices">
      <img src="db21-rev1-parts-indices.png" style='width: 40em' />